colinhacks/zod/README.md

 const FishEnum = z.enum(VALUES);
 ```

-This is not allowed, since Zod isn't able to infer the exact values of each elements.
+This is not allowed, since Zod isn't able to infer the exact values of each element.

 ```ts
 const fish = ["Salmon", "Tuna", "Trout"];